pwintz/sharc/README.md

 1. ~~Currently, it is necessary to manually download the pin file into the `pins/` directory.'~~ (Is this still necessary?)

 ## Running an Example (Adaptive Cruise Control)
-As an introductory example, the `acc_example` folder contains for simulating a vehicle controlled by an adaptive cruise control (ACC) system.
+As an introductory example, the `acc_example` folder contains a simulation a vehicle controlled by an adaptive cruise control (ACC) system.

 There are two options for how to run the example: